Neighbors spot driver smash into row of cars, speed off

-SAN MARCOS, Calif. — Deputies arrested a driver suspected of speeding off after smashing into as many as 11 parked cars on a North County street Thursday morning.
+SAN MARCOS, Calif. -- Deputies arrested a man accused of driving drunk and smashing into 11 parked cars on a North County street, then speeding off.

 Neighbors heard a commotion outside and spotted a driver crashing into a long row of cars, briefly getting stuck and then speeding off, San Diego County Sheriff's Department said.

-Residents gave deputies a good enough description of the vehicle that they were able to track down the suspected driver a short distance away.
-The man driving the car was arrested on suspicion of hit-and-run, the sheriff’s department said.
+Residents gave deputies a good enough description of the car that they were able to track down the vehicle a short distance away.
+The car had been abandoned, but deputies spotted the suspected driver in a nearby parking lot, authorities said.

+The man, identified as 33-year-old David Lopez, was arrested on suspicion of hit-and-run and driving under the influence of alcohol.

 Connor Rittershofer, who lives on the street, said a loud crash drew him outside of his home in the middle of the night.